-Since 2015, the Erasmus+

-International Credit Mobility Programme allows European HEIs to set up mobility agreements with partners from around the world that concern both students and staff members.
-Thanks to this programme, the UNamur has developed 20 new partnerships with Asian, African, Russian and Latin American universities and has organized many teaching and research missions.
-The University of Namur has received the European Commission's

-"Good Practices" label.
+Since 2015, the Erasmus+ International Credit Mobility Programme allows European HEIs to set up mobility agreements with partners from around the world that concern both students and staff members.
+Thanks to this programme, the UNamur has developed 20 new and has organized many teaching and research missions.
+The University of Namur has received the European Commission's "Good Practices" label.